 Reviewing Different Japanese Massage Types

 Welcome!
 If you’ve been curious about Japanese massage, you’re in the right place.
 Japanese bodywork includes many styles, each with its own focus and benefits.
 In this post we’ll explain the most common ones in a friendly, down-to-earth way.
-You’ll learn about Shiatsu massage (the word literally means “finger pressure” – more on that below), Kobido facial massage (an ancient Japanese facial treatment), Seitai and Anma/Amna (traditional alignment and kneading therapies), Ashiatsu massage (deep barefoot massage), and even Nuru massage (the famous Japanese sensual massage).
+You’ll learn about Shiatsu massage (the word literally means “finger pressure” – more on that below), Kobido facial massage (an ancient Japanese facial treatment), Seitai and Anma/Amna (traditional alignment and kneading therapies) & Ashiatsu massage (deep barefoot massage).
 We’ll also cover Reflexology (a foot-based therapy often found in London spas).
 Think of this as a quick tour of Japanese massages – if you’re searching for stuff like “japanese facial treatment near me” or “kobido face massage London”, this will give you the scoop.
 Let’s get started!

 What are the different types of Japanese massages?